- User Since

 @algent mutagen also uses pyflakes for its code quality check, but it has no functional dependency on pyflakes. mutagen builds successfully and its python3 part of unit tests pass. python-pycurl also only uses pyflakes for unit test.
 I am able to build python-pycurl successfully.
 Its unit tests failed.
 However, this failure happens regardless of whether I use local repository or not, so I don't think it's related to the upgrade of pyflakes.

-@algent autopep8 is also updated to have compatible versions with pycodestyle. mutagen uses pycodestyle and pyflakes only for code quality check, but no functional dependency. mutagen builds successfully with new versions of pycodestyle and the python3 part of unit tests passed. python2 part of unit test fails because the drop of python2 support in pycodestyle.
+@algent autopep8 is also updated to have compatible versions with pycodestyle. mutagen uses pycodestyle and pyflakes only for code quality check, but it has no functional dependency. mutagen builds successfully with new versions of pycodestyle and the python3 part of unit tests passed.
+The python2 part of unit tests failed because the drop of python2 support in pycodestyle.

 Tested against pylint.
 Updated test plan accordingly.